ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/_review.md

             - Array of Pointers (AoP)
         correct_answer: 2
         explanation: >
-            Struct of Arrays (SoA) is a better fit, because the for loops are more efficient to iterate through the data in the loop, fewer jump instructions are required.
+            Struct of Arrays (SoA) is a better because the for loops are more efficient to iterate through the data in the loop  and fewer jump instructions are required.

     - questions:
         question: >